MobileChromeApps/mobile-chrome-apps/docs/Develop.md

 1. Follow these [instructions](https://github.com/MobileChromeApps/chrome-app-developer-tool/#installation) to install CADT on your mobile device.

-  **Note:** Remove all older versions of CADT on your device so that only the latest version remains.
+  **Note:** Remove all older versions of CADT from your mobile device so that only the latest version remains.

 2. Use either `cca` or CDE as your tool to initiate live deploy from your development computer.